Capital Combat: Aftermath

 After recovering from his knee injury Sting received his championship match against Ric Flair at the 1990 Great American Bash where Sting won the NWA World Heavyweight Championship for the first time.
 Sting, Luger, El Gigante and others continued the feud with the Four Horsemen over the next year, ending in 1991 when the Four Horsemen disbanded as Ric Flair (at the time the first WCW World Heavyweight Champion) and Sid Vicious left WCW.
 Ric Flair left due to a contract dispute with Jim Herd (Booker at the time), along with the fact that Herd wanted Flair to cut his hair, wear a diamond earring, and call himself Spartacus.
 This was the reason when Flair showed up in the WWF shortly thereafter he had short hair.
 Ric Flair also took the WCW World Championship with him to the WWF, proclaiming himself the “Real World Heavyweight Champion”.
-The reason he did this was when a champion held a title belt, they had to put a cash deposit down on the belt while champion, and when Jim Herd did not renew Flair’s contract, he never repaid him the deposit Flair put down on the WCW World Championship.
+The reason he did this was when a champion held a title belt, they had to put a cash deposit down on the belt while champion, and when Jim Herd did not renew Flair's contract, he never repaid him the deposit Flair put down on the WCW World Championship.
 Therefore, since Flair never received his deposit back, he technically owned the belt, and took it with him to the WWF in the fall of 1991.
 Because of this, Jim Herd declared the WCW World Championship vacant, and held a match at The Great American Bash between the two top contenders for the now vacant World Title between the current United States Heavyweight Champion Lex Luger and Barry Windham, resulting in a double turn where Luger won the WCW World Championship under nefarious means, becoming a heel in the process, while Barry Windham became a Babyface.

 The PPV was the last televised match in North America for Johnny Ace.
 Ace later worked for All Japan Pro Wrestling and, after retiring from in-ring competition, end up working behind the scenes and on-screen in WWE under his real name, John Laurinaitis.

 The Road Warriors left WCW after this PPV, moving on to the WWF and calling themselves by their alternate name "The Legion of Doom" but not bring their longtime manager Paul Ellering with them for their initial WWF run, and soon feuded with the "Road Warrior Clones" Demolition.
 The Rock and Roll Express were no longer a team after Robert Gibson injured his ACL in a house show match against Doom in September and Ricky Morton began a solo career, eventually turning heel to join The York Foundation as "Richard Morton".

+Ironically, this also featured the last match for Mean Mark Callous (Mark Callaway) in WCW before he went signed on to the WWE and became the most active person in history, and had a career spanning over 30 years as The Undertaker and now currently is the booker for AAA and a coach.